developer-zebra/developer-zebra-site/src/ehs/2-8/guide/settings/index.md

 ------

 ### Wallpaper
 Allows a background image to be specified for display in User Mode.
-If left unspecified, the system's default image is displayed. **Supports .BMP, .GIF, .JPG, .PNG and .WEBP file formats.
+If left unspecified, the system's default image is displayed. **Supports .bmp, .gif, .jpg, .png and .webp file formats.
 Resolution support varies by device**.
 If a selected image fails to display, Zebra recommends scaling down the resolution or selecting a different image.

 When selecting an image using the Preferences panel UI, use tap-navigation to locate the image in the device file system or specify the file name and path using the keyboard (required for restricted areas not visible to the file browser).

-**Notes**:
-* **Only files in the** `/enterprise` **directory are persistent**, remaining on the device following an [Enterprise Reset](/mx/powermgr/#enterprisereset).
+**Note: Only files in the** `/enterprise` **directory are persistent**, remaining on the device following an [Enterprise Reset](/mx/powermgr/#enterprisereset).

 <img alt="" style="height:350px" src="2-7_wallpaper.png"/>

 <b>Possible values</b>:

-* fully qualified local (on-device) path to .BMP, .GIF, .JPG, .PNG or .WEBP file
+* fully qualified local (on-device) path to .bmp, .gif, .jpg, .png and .webp file

 #### Example